BarrelDevelopment/EdenWorldBuilder/README.md

 The world download function has also been modified to download the latest worlds.
 > [!IMPORTANT]
 > The latest version on the AppStore is Eden: World Builder 2.2.7.
 These worlds have a higher build limit and are not fully supported in Eden: World Builder 2.1 (and this build).
-> You can download and open World Form 2.2.7, but the blocks will be cut off at the old height limit.
+> With this developmet build, you can download and open World Form 2.2.7, but the blocks will be cut off at the old height limit.

 ### Fly mode
 By cloning this repo, the fly mode is activated by default.
 You can use the fire and pickaxe buttons to change the height of the player.